Yorko/mlcourse.ai/README.md

 ### Outline
 These are the topics of Medium articles to appear from Feb 5 to Apr 7, 2018 (every Monday).
 The articles (Medium "stories" in a ["Publication"](https://medium.com/open-machine-learning-course)) will be in English :uk:.
 The Kaggle [kernel](https://www.kaggle.com/kashnitsky/vowpal-wabbit-tutorial-blazingly-fast-learning) "Vowpal Wabbit tutorial: blazingly fast learning" can serve as a demonstration of our materials.
 All articles in Russian are already published and are given here with :ru: icons (clickable).
 If you don't read Russian, still math, code and figures can give you an idea of what's going on.
-But again: all these articles are already translated into English and will be published on Medium from Feb 5 to Apr 7, 2018 :pencil:
+But all these articles are already translated into English and will be published on Medium from Feb 5 to Apr 7, 2018 :pencil:
 1. Exploratory data analysis with Pandas [:ru:](https://habrahabr.ru/company/ods/blog/322626/)
 2. Visual data analysis with Python [:ru:](https://habrahabr.ru/company/ods/blog/323210/)
 3. Classification, decision trees and k Nearest Neighbors [:ru:](https://habrahabr.ru/company/ods/blog/322534/)